Repair, Replacement and Renovation Reserve

 - Reserves may not be funded from sponsored program accounts or agency fund accounts.

-- The associate vice president for finance and budget must approve all reserve accounts upon the recommendation of the university controller and the university budget director.
-Annually, the university controller shall prepare a report on the activity in the reserve accounts for the associate vice president for finance and budget.
+- The associate vice president for finance must approve all reserve accounts upon the recommendation of the university controller and the university budget director.
+Annually, the university controller shall prepare a report on the activity in the reserve accounts for the associate vice president for finance.

 Noncompliance with this policy may result in disciplinary action up to and including termination.
 VCU supports an environment free from retaliation.
 Retaliation against any employee who brings forth a good faith concern, asks a clarifying question, or participates in an investigation is prohibited.

 Any VCU employee who administers or manages departmental resources, including: